Novalnet-AG/Drupal-Commerce/README.md

 * Invoice with payment guarantee

 More details about each payment type can be found <a href= "https://www.novalnet.de/zahlungsabwicklung">here</a>.
-Please contact: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20 for more information and additional inquiries..
+Please contact: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20 for more information and additional inquiries.

 ## Drupal Commerce Payment Integration steps
 Follow these steps to install the Drupal Commerce Payment Integration by Novalnet: